i

 5. Get to know WordPress

-Congratulations, you have successfully installed WordPress.
-When you log into WordPress for the first time, you will be taken to the Dashboard.
+Once you have successfully installed WordPress and logged in for the first time, you will be taken to the Dashboard.
 This is the cockpit of your website.
 From here, you navigate to other parts of the Admin environment.
-On the left, you will see a menu with the following shortcuts:

 1. Posts